sdruskat/tufte-css-jekyll/README.md

 `rake DeployToGithub.Rakefile publish` will publish the page to the `gh-pages` branch of your repository, while `rake DeployToGithub.Rakefile publishmaster` will publish a user/organization page.

+In detail, this will `git commit` changes to `src` with a boilerplate commit message and `git push` to `origin/src`, then checkout `gh-pages` (or `master`), remove everything, copy the build result (in `./site`) from a tmp directory to the branch, `commit` with a timestamp, force `push` to the respective branch, an checkout `src` again.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/hello.
+Bug reports and pull requests are welcome on GitHub at https://github.com/sdruskat/tufte-css-jekyll.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

-## Development

-To set up your environment to develop this theme, run `bundle install`.

-You theme is setup just like a normal Jelyll site!
-To test your theme, run `bundle exec jekyll serve` and open your browser at `http://localhost:4000`.
-This starts a Jekyll server using your theme.
-Add pages, documents, data, etc. like normal to test your theme's contents.
-As you make modifications to your theme and to your content, your site will regenerate and you should see the changes in the browser after a refresh, just like normal.

-When your theme is released, only the files in `_layouts`, `_includes`, and `_sass` tracked with Git will be released.

 ## License